Jessmica11/regex-tutorial/README.md

 `[a-fA-F0-9]{6}`: Conjures a 6-character hex value, where each character embodies the spirit of a valid hexadecimal digit (0-9, a-f, A-F).

-`[a-fA-F0-9]{3}`: Summons a 3-character hex value, adhering to the same magical rules as its 6-character counterpart.

 The dollar sign ($), a magical seal, asserts the end of the string.
 It ensures that the hex concludes at the very end.

 **Spellbinding Instances:**